wiz0u/WTelegramClient/FAQ.md

 You can access these versions for testing in your program by going to our [private nuget feed](https://dev.azure.com/wiz0u/WTelegramClient/_packaging?_a=package&feed=WTelegramClient&view=overview&package=WTelegramClient&protocolType=NuGet), then click on "Connect to feed" and follow the steps.
 After that, you should be able to see/install the pre-release versions in your Nuget package manager and install them in your application. *(make sure you enable the **pre-release** checkbox)*

-#### 6. Telegram asks me to signup (firstname, lastname) even for an existing account and can't find any chats
+#### 6. Telegram can't find any chats and asks me to signup (firstname, lastname) even for an existing account
 This happens when you connect to Telegram Test servers instead of Production servers.
-On these separate test servers, created accounts and chats are periodically deleted, so you shouldn't use them under normal circumstances.
+On these separate test servers, all created accounts and chats are periodically deleted, so you shouldn't use them under normal circumstances.

 This wrong-server problem typically happens when you use WTelegramClient Github source project in your application in DEBUG builds.
 It is **not recommended** to use WTelegramClient in source code form.